New York or Remote /

 Who you are

 - You're an owner.
 You are accountable to results over the process.
-You prioritize your team's success over the success of any one project.
+You prioritize the team's success over the success of any one project.

 - You're for the makers.
-You want to understand our end users' world and prioritize solving their authorization problems above everything else, including your own personal preferences and the elegance of the solution You look for ways to make easy things easy, and impossible things possible.
+You want to understand our end users' world and prioritize solving their authorization problems above everything else, including your own personal preferences and the elegance of the solution.

 - You give and take feedback.
-You seek out critical feedback from everyone, including your team.
+You seek out critical feedback, including your team.
 You have the courage to give critical feedback to others.

 - You can see your team as people.
 You have their backs and cheer them on.